Science

 - Four fully-equipped, modern laboratories provide students with hands-on resources.
 Our biology lab is outfitted with 30 compound light microscopes.
 The chemistry lab’s digital equipment includes pH meters and UV/visible spectrophotometers that collect data in real time from students’ computers.

-- Students can potentially graduate with up to three full-year college-level courses.
-While the graduation requirement is three years of science, AHA’s unique schedule enables science oriented students to “double up” during their junior and senior years, ultimately giving them six courses.
+- Students can graduate with up to three full-year college-level courses.
+While the graduation requirement is three years of science, AHA’s unique schedule enables science-oriented students to “double up” during their junior and senior years, ultimately allowing them to complete six courses.

-- The Honors Anatomy & Physiology and Honors Environmental Science courses are approved for college credit through the Fairleigh Dickinson Middle College Program.
+- The Honors Anatomy & Physiology and Honors Environmental Science courses are approved for college credit through Notre Dame of Maryland’s Early College Program.

 AHA science organizations include: